Cheyenne studies Horticulture so as to have a career as an Extension Educator

 November 6, 2018 - Author: Lindsey Murphy

-Our featured student for November 2018 is a Bachelor's Degree student: Cheyenne Sloan.
-She is from Oxford, Michigan and is a Horticulture B.S.
+Cheyenne Sloan is from Oxford, Michigan and is a Horticulture B.S.
 Degree student.
-She proudly serves as the president of our Student Horticulture Association.
+She proudly serves as the president of the Student Horticulture Association.
 We asked Cheyenne a few questions about herself.

 Why did you choose horticulture as your major/degree?

 I chose horticulture because I liked how applied the program is, I love apples, and I want to become an extension educator.

 What has been the best experience in your major so far?